-Chief Information Security Officer (CISO) Assumes full accountability controlled and processed to including PII Is the face and figurehead or Interested Parties.
-Holds a so the organisation (C Level or giving confidence to those organisation takes data protect security seriously. ignificant position in or one below), thus e parties that the Data Protection Officer Keeping the board updated a responsibilities, risks and issue Reviewing all data protection policies on a regular basis on procedures and Arranging data protection tra all staff members and those in • Answering questions on data board members and other stal Responding to individuals s employees who wish to know held on them by Ydeal Checking and approving with handle the company's data agreement regarding data pro a any contracts or Approving data protection sta emails and other marketing co Addressing data protection of target audiences or media out Complying with other legisla relevant to data protection in r • Prepared by AK Reviewed by FG and PN Approved by NA
+Chief Information Security Officer (CISO)

+- Assumes full accountability for the information controlled and processed by the organisation including PII - Is the face and figurehead of the organisation to Interested Parties.
+Holds a significant position in the organisation (C Level or one below), thus giving confidence to those parties that the organisation takes data protection and information security seriously.

+Data Protection Officer

+- Keeping the board updated about data protection responsibilities, risks and issues - Reviewing all data protection procedures and policies on a regular basis - Arranging data protection training and advice for all staff members and those included in this policy - Answering questions on data protection from staff, board members and other stakeholders - Responding to individuals such as clients and employees who wish to know which data is being held on them by Ydeal - Checking and approving with third parties that handle the company's data any contracts or agreement regarding data processing - Approving data protection statements attached to emails and other marketing copy - Addressing data protection queries from clients, target audiences or media outlets - Complying with other legislation and regulation relevant to data protection in marketing activities

-Technical Information Security Officer (TISO) Ensure that information security risks have been identified and assessed, taking account of any special requirements for personal data.
-Supporting and advising other responsible managers and individuals in regard to information security requirements, policies & controls.
-Ensure all systems, services, software and equipment meet acceptable security standards Checking and scanning security hardware and software regularly to ensure it is functioning properly Researching third-party services, such as cloud services the company is considering using to store or process data IT Manager • Ensure that software is developed in compliance with company security policies. • Ensure that all IT team work in compliance with company security policies.
+Technical Information Security Officer (TISO)

+- Ensure that information security risks have been identified and assessed, taking account of any special requirements for personal data. - Supporting and advising other responsible managers and individuals in regard to information security requirements, policies & controls. - Ensure all systems, services, software and equipment meet acceptable security standards - Checking and scanning security hardware and software regularly to ensure it is functioning properly - Researching third-party services, such as cloud services the company is considering using to store or process data

+IT Manager Ensure that software is developed in compliance with company security policies.
+Ensure that all IT members work in compliance with company security policies.